captn3m0/codechef/_problems/easy/ANKPAREN.md

   1			)			Non-regular
   2			()			Regular

-</pre>There are two non-regular subsequences of equal length:'(' and ')'.We are asked for the lexicographically 2nd, so output should be ')'.
+</pre>There are two non-regular subsequences of equal length:'(' and ')'.
+We are asked for the lexicographically 2nd, so output should be ')'.

 **Case 2:**Following are the subsequences: